zwave-js/node-zwave-js/packages/core/core.api.md

 //
 // @public (undocumented)
 export function keyPairFromRawECDHPrivateKey(privateKey: Buffer): KeyPair;

+// Warning: (ae-missing-release-tag) "ListenBehavior" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export interface ListenBehavior {
+    readonly canSleep: MaybeNotKnown<boolean>;
+    readonly isFrequentListening: MaybeNotKnown<FLiRS>;
+    readonly isListening: MaybeNotKnown<boolean>;
+}

 // Warning: (ae-missing-release-tag) "LOG_PREFIX_WIDTH" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //